-PricewaterhouseCoopers LLP (we, us or our), a limited liability partnership organized under the laws of the Province of Ontario, is pleased to provide services to The City of Greater Sudbury (the City) for the years ending December 31, 2011, 2012 and 2013.
-Cathy Russell will be responsible for the services we perform.
+PricewaterhouseCoopers LLP (we, us or our), a limited liability partnership organized under the laws of the Province of Ontario, is pleased to provide services to The City of Greater Sudbury (the City, you or your) for the years ending December 31, 2014 and 2015.
+Michael Hawtin will be responsible for the services we perform including coordination with internal specialists, as considered necessary.
 This engagement letter confirms our mutual understanding of the specific terms of our engagement, which are supplemented by the standard terms of business attached to this engagement letter.
-Our fee estimate is outlined in Schedule A. If there is any difference between our standard terms of business and the specific terms included in this letter, specific terms shall apply.
+Our fee estimate and billing schedule are outlined in Schedule A. If there is any difference between our standard terms of business and the specific terms included in this letter, specific terms shall apply.

-Services and Related Report
+Services and related report